Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 Date2Text and Text2Date Functions

-We already have some frequently used Report Footer formatting simple functions, like Report Page Number formatting function =PageNo([page],[pages]), output: Page: 1/20 –> Page: 20/20, Report Period Function =Period([StartDate], [EndDate]), output : Period: 15/09/2007 To 30/09/2007 and =Dated() Function, output: Dated: 15/09/2007 on Report Footer.
-Even though they are simple Report Header/Footer formatting functions, it saves report design time.
+We already have some frequently used Report Footer formatting simple functions, like Report Page Number formatting function =PageNo([page],[pages]), output: Page: 1/20 –> Page: 20/20, Report Period Function =Period([StartDate], [EndDate]), output: Period: 15/09/2007 To 30/09/2007 and =Dated() Function, output: Dated: 15/09/2007 on Report Footer.
+Even though they are simple Report Header/Footer formatting functions, they save time on report design.
 Check the following Links, if you have not yet come across those Functions earlier:

 Useful Report Functions.

-Continued on Page 2/- an indicator Label on Report Page Footer, on multi-page reports.
+Continued on Page 2/- an indicator Label on the report page footer, on multi-page reports.

 Our new Function formats the Date Value in the following sample Text form: